ranvier-docker/openldap/README.md

   - [x] Add cn=admin,cn=config user (with same pass as default admin) for configuration management.
   - [ ] On configured containers, confirm all schemas in the resources folder are applied.
 - [ ] Consider using Alpine
+- [ ] Add documentation for general use cases

 ## Notes